 The Bluegrass Jam program invites musicians and music-lovers

-throughout the community to sit in on sessions every Monday evening – whether
+throughout the community to sit in on sessions every Monday evening at 6:00pm – whether

 just to listen or join in the jam.
 Father

 David Bridges, an accomplished guitarist, songwriter and singer, initiated and

 On occasion, participants offer up their talents during